 - a.
-EMIR reporting obligation: The operation of the transitional direction means that a CCP's obligation to report derivatives transactions under Article 9 of EMIR is to a UK trade repository, not an EU trade repository. - b.
+EMIR reporting obligation: The operation of the transitional direction means that an FMI's obligation to report derivatives transactions under Article 9 of EMIR is to a UK trade repository, not an EU trade repository. - b.
+SFTR reporting obligation: The operation of the transitional direction means that an FMI's obligation to report transactions under Article 4 of SFTR is to a UK trade repository, not an EU trade repository.
+FMIs do not need to report securities financing transactions where one of the counterparties is a member of the European System of Central Banks (Article 2 of SFTR). - c.
 CCP record keeping: The operation of the transitional direction means that a CCP's obligation to ensure access to records under Article 12(5) of Commission Delegated Regulation (EU) No 153/2013 is to the Bank.
-There is no longer an obligation to ensure that ESMA has access to records. - c.
-CCP capital requirements: The operation of the transitional direction means that a CCP's capital requirements under EMIR and the relevant Binding Technical Standards are unaffected by onshoring changes. - d.
+There is no longer an obligation to ensure that ESMA has access to records. - d.
+CCP capital requirements: The operation of the transitional direction means that a CCP's capital requirements under EMIR and the relevant Binding Technical Standards are unaffected by onshoring changes. - e.
 Institutions with which CCPs can deposit financial instruments and cash: The operation of the transitional direction means that a CCP will be able to continue to deposit financial instruments and cash with EU credit institutions.